 Information Technology and Libraries is a refereed journal published quarterly by the Library and Information Technology Association (LITA), a division of the American Library Association.
 It publishes material related to all aspects of information technology in all types of libraries.
 Topic areas include, but are not limited to, library automation, digital libraries, metadata, identity management, distributed systems and networks, computer security, intellectual property rights, technical standards, geographic information systems, desktop applications, information discovery tools, web-scale library services, cloud computing, digital preservation, data curation, virtualization, search-engine optimization, emerging technologies, social networking, open data, the semantic web, mobile services and applications, usability, universal access to technology, library consortia, vendor relations, and digital humanities.

-The Globethics.net library has all the articles of Information Technology and Libraries from 1/1 (1968) to current.
+The Globethics.net library contains articles of Information Technology and Libraries as of vol. 3(1970) no. 2 to current.

 - Global ethics

 - Media/communication/information ethics